 Auckland Transport, in partnership with representatives from the Takapuna community, are working towards improvements to make it safer to walk, bike, and drive around Takapuna’s town centre.

-The proposed safety improvements will go out for feedback from the wider community later this year before moving towards a potential construction date in 2023.
+The proposed safety improvements are out for feedback from the wider community in October 2022 (see below) before moving towards a potential construction date in 2023.

 Purpose of project